Get Started

 How Much Is the Chase Sapphire Preferred Welcome Offer Worth?

 The Chase Sapphire Preferred‘s welcome offer is pretty simple.
-On the base level it is worth $600 – the $95 annual fee.
+On the base level it is worth the cash value of the points – the $95 annual fee.
 However, you have the potential to unlock more value if you redeem for travel through the Chase portal at 1.25 cents each or transfer to travel partners for a much higher value.

 Is Sapphire Preferred Worth Keeping Long Term?